SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Unable to Connect to Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When your test program cannot connect to the Selenium Server, an exception
+When your test program cannot connect to the Selenium Server, Selenium throws an exception in your test program.
-will be thrown in your test program.
-It should display this message or a
+It should display this message or a similar one:
-similar one:

 .. code-block:: bash